kedro-org/kedro/CONTRIBUTING.md

 ```bash
 make uninstall-pre-commit
 ```
-`pre-commit` will still be used by `make lint`, but will install the git hooks.
+`pre-commit` will still be used by `make lint`, but will not install the git hooks.